How to fix a crossbite?

 What is a crossbite?

 This is when the back upper teeth are sitting inside the lower teeth.
-This crossbite may be on both sides (bilateral) or only one side (unilateral).
 It can be harder to notice this type initially, as the teeth are further back in the mouth.

 If your child’s front upper teeth are sitting behind their lower ones, this is called an anterior crossbite.